-We love the island of Sicily.
-It’s nature, people, culture, food, and ocean.
-After making some suggestions to our friends’ for their three week trip to Sicily, we decided to share our ideas for three great weeks in Sicily.
+After making some suggestions to our friends’ for their three weeks trip to Sicily, we decided to share our ideas for a three weeks itinerary to Sicily.

 For more general tips, you can also check out our guide to Sicily.